-- PARACETAMOL The school will not administer paracetamol until 4 hours have elapsed since the last dose (assume 8am) no more than 4 doses can be administered in 24 hours. - IBUPROFEN the school will not administer Ibuprofen at all during the school day if it has been administered at home before school
+PARACETAMOL - The school will not administer paracetamol until 4 hours have elapsed since the last dose (assume 8am) no more than 4 doses can be administered in 24 hours.

-If a request for pain relief is made after 12pm:

-The school will assume the recommended time between doses has elapsed and will, with parental consent, administer 1 standard of dose of Paracetamol or Ibuprofen without any need to confirm with the parent/guardian if a dose was administered before school, but if appropriate the student will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded.
+If a request for pain relief is made after 12pm: • The school will assume the recommended time between doses has elapsed and will, with parental consent, administer 1 standard of dose of Paracetamol without any need to confirm with the parent/guardian if a dose was administered before school, but if appropriate the student will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded.